 On week nights it can be hard to come up with quick and easy dinner ideas that are both flavorful and short on time.
 Today I’ve got a casserole that is one of my family’s favorites – Cowboy Brisket Casserole!
 It tastes amazing, and it’s ready in about 30 minutes.
 This is a sponsored post.
-This post has been updated with new info.

 Do you have to use brisket in Cowboy Brisket Casserole?